NJIT-WIS/project-management-github-activity/README.md

 ## Put your items here
 ### Things you understand so far
 1. Add items to the list
-### Things you don't understand but should know by now
+### Things you don't understand about what we are doing / web development.
 1. Add items to the list
 ### Things you want to know next
 1. Add items to the list